 Photo source: FOX News Radio

 Straight out of law school, in 1979, Sonia Sotomayor landed the job of an assistant district attorney under New York County District Attorney Robert Morgenthau.
 The response to her appointment with her community was conflicting, so were the emotions within her.
-She had to overcome her inherent shyness and muster enough courage to venture into rough neighborhoods to interview witnesses.
+She had to overcome her inherent shyness and muster enough courage to venture into rough neighbourhoods to interview witnesses.

 In 1983, she was instrumental in convicting the “Tarzan Murderer”, who gained notoriety in the early 1980s for entering into people’s apartments acrobatically and proceeding to rob and shoot the occupants.
 In 1984, she became an associate at a commercial litigation practice group named Pavia & Harcourt.
 While she had no prior experience in civil litigation, she learned on the job as her firm used her extensively.
 She was also involved in visible public service roles.